Understanding your options

 Application for Resignation of Registration to Registration Services at registermidwives@bccnm.ca.

-Notify Clients: Notify clients of your resignation.
+Notify Clients: Notify clients of your cancellation.

 Records